Bohemian Rhapsody: Release

 The plan worked — Everett teased his listeners by playing only parts of the song.
 Audience demand intensified when Everett played the full song on his show 14 times in 2 days.
 Hordes of fans attempted to buy the single the following Monday, only to be told by record stores that it had not yet been released.
-The same weekend, Paul Drew, who ran the RKO General stations in the U.S, heard the track on Everett's show in London.
-Drew managed to get a copy of the tape and started to play it in the U.S, which forced the hand of Queen's US label, Elektra.
+The same weekend, Paul Drew, who ran the RKO General stations in the U.S., heard the track on Everett's show in London.
+Drew managed to get a copy of the tape and started to play it in the U.S., which forced the hand of Queen's U.S. label, Elektra Records.
 In an interview with Sound on Sound, Baker observed that "it was a strange situation where radio on both sides of the Atlantic was breaking a record that the record companies said would never get airplay!"

 Eventually the unedited single was released, with "I'm in Love with My Car" as the B-side.
 Following Everett's escapade in October 1975, Eric Hall, a record plugger, gave a copy to David "Diddy" Hamilton to play on his weekday Radio One show.
 Hall stated "Monster, Monster!
 This could be a hit!"

 The song became the 1975 UK Christmas number one, holding the top position for nine weeks.
 "Bohemian Rhapsody" was the first song ever to get to number one in the UK twice with the same version, and is also the only single to have been Christmas number one twice with the same version.
 The second was upon its re-release (as a double A-side single with "These Are the Days of Our Lives") in 1991, following Mercury's death, staying at number one for five weeks.
 The re-released version sold 673,000 copies in 1991 in the UK.